fifty-wei/secret-share-documents/sdk-js/README.md

 # Configure the client

 Here a sample on how to configure the SDK.
 We recommand to import it on your front end, as we did in the `Front end example` section.
 Notice in our front end example implementation, we have done relative import, as we wanted to have the last version of the SDK.
+If you want to have more info, check out our getting started section.

 ```js